-In order to start your training, you also have to meet specific requirements.
-Some of these relate to your educational background, but your personal background can help as well.
-The requirements also vary depending on which state you want to practice in.
+In order to start your training, you need to meet a bunch of requirements.
+This includes your educational background and personal background, but the requirements vary depending on which state you want to practice in.

 Anyone who wants to work in private practice counseling must have a master’s degree.
-This is because working in private practice means you will have less supervision over your work, so you require more education.
-Master’s degrees in mental health or psychology can be very useful for counselors.
+Working in private practice means you will have less supervision over your work, so you require more education.
+Master’s degrees in mental health or psychology can be beneficial for counselors.

 But it isn’t just about your education.
-Some programs view personal experience of addiction as a useful experience for a counselor.
+Some programs view the personal experience of addiction as a valuable experience for a counselor.
 This includes recovering addicts or someone who has helped a recovering addict previously.

-So if you’re looking to get back on your feet following addiction, this could be a great option for you!
+So if you’re looking to get back on your feet following addiction, this could be an excellent option for you!

 Benefits of Becoming a Substance Abuse Counselor with the CCAPP